txie1/logo-generation/README.md

 python3 train_context.py --resolution=32 --train_batch_size=32 --num_epochs=1000 --save_model_epochs=200 --learning_rate=1e-4
 ```

-(This resizes the training dataset to image_size of 32x32, then trains with batch_size=32 for 1000 epochs using learning_rate=1e-4.
+(This resizes the training dataset to `image_size` of 32x32, then trains with `batch_size=32` for 1000 epochs using `learning_rate=1e-4`.
 A model checkpoint will be saved every 200 epochs.
-Note that additional parser arguments are available to modify settings such as output_dir, loss function, gradient clipping, eval_batch_size, etc.)
+Note that additional parser arguments are available to modify settings such as `output_dir`, loss function, gradient clipping, `eval_batch_size`, etc.)

 **To resume training**, use the command: